Skip to content

 What are you most proud of?

-Seeing people react to the stories behind my photos, whatever story I'm trying to tell them.
+Seeing people respond to the stories behind my photos, whatever story I'm trying to tell them.

 What are your plans for the future?

-I have to join the Sea Legacy expedition later this year and also return to the Maldives to work alongside “Ocean Culture life” (a network of ocean enthusiasts) and spend time photographing underwater.
+I am due to join the Sea Legacy expedition later this year and also return to the Maldives to work alongside “Ocean Culture life” (a network of ocean enthusiasts) and spend time photographing underwater.

 It should be a good year, I can't wait!